ShreyBhut/Vaultify/README.md

-# 🔐 Vaultify - Password Manager Chrome Extension
+# 🔐 Vaultify - Password Managing Chrome Extension

 Vaultify is a password managing Chrome extension.
 Vaultify encrypts and stores your passwords with the power of AES-128-CBC encryption.
 Vaultify can also auto-detect the login page of a website and provide you with its password.
 Vaultify works on any Chromium-based browser.